ijbd/merra-power-generation/README.md

 2. POWER GENERATION PARAMETERS
   - Parameters within powGen_impl.py and powGen.sh should be set by user.
   - The first set of parameters are in the shell script, powGen.sh.
-These include year, geographic parameters, and file/folder locations.
+These include the simulation year and region.
   - System Advisory Model parameters should be set in the respective run_solar and run_wind functions.

 3. COMMAND LINE INSTRUCTION